 As you plan your trip abroad, make sure you have applied for or renewed your expiring passport in ample time.
-In the United States, passports are typically processed in 10-12 weeks, but paying extra expedites processing to 4-6 weeks.
+In the United States, passports are typically processed in 10-13 weeks, but paying extra expedites processing to 7-9 weeks, as of June 2023.

 Some countries require foreigners to have valid visas when crossing their borders.
 Before rushing to apply for a visa, it is important that you research whether you actually need one.